interrogator/corpkit/doc_interrogate.md

 ### Plain text

-Plain text is the simplest kind of search.
-You can either use Regular Expressions or simple search.
-Lists can be used as queries in either mode.
+When the selected corpus is plain text files, you have the option of searching for words or lemmata, using either regular expressions or wordlists:

+> `(cats?|dogs?|fish)`

-> `[cat,dog,fish]`
+> `[cat,cats,dog,dogs,fish]`

 Plain text searching is language independent, but otherwise not very powerful.
 Lemmatisation, for example, will not work very well, because *corpkit* won't know the word classes of the words you're finding.

-### Tokens
+### Tokenised corpora

+If a tokenised corpus is selected, you can search for words, lemmata or n-grams.

 As with plain text, you can use either a list or a regular expression to match tokens.

 An additional option, however, is `N-grams`.
 When this option is selected, you can leave the query blank to get all n-grams, or add a word or regex that must be in the n-gram in order for it to be counted.
 The behaviour is the same as when getting n-grams via trees.

 {{note}} The `Plaintext` and `Tokenise` options are currently functional, but there are currently limited options available for working with them.
-More will be in development, though they in general allow less sophisticated interrogation, and are not a high priorty. {{end}}
+More will be in development, especially for tokenised corpora. {{end}}

 ## Preset queries